-- 155. The main idea of the paragraph is that - a. variety and independence on the job increase employee motivation. - b. to avoid boredom, many people do more work than their jobs require of them. - c. today's employees are demanding more independence than ever before. - d. office jobs in the past have carried less responsibility.
+- a. variety and independence on the job increase employee motivation. - b. to avoid boredom, many people do more work than their jobs require of them. - c. today's employees are demanding more independence than ever before. - d. office jobs in the past have carried less responsibility.